Inés Bergua

-Inés Bergua (born 29 May 2004) is a Spanish rhythmic gymnast.
-She is a three-time (2022, 2023, 2025) World Group all-around bronze medalist and the 2025 European Group all-around champion.
+Inés Bergua Navales (born 29 May 2004) is a Spanish rhythmic gymnast.
+She is the 2026 World Group all-around champion, a three-time (2022, 2023, 2025) World Group all-around bronze medalist and a two-time (2025, 2026) European Group all-around champion.

 Personal life

 Inés took up the sport at age three influenced by her aunt.
 She was named the 2015 Most Promising Female Athlete of the Year at the Aragon Provincial Sports Gala, 2019 Female Athlete of the Year in Aragon, this award was presented in 2021, and Best Individual Athlete of the Women and Sports Awards 2022.
 Her biggest dream is to win a medal at the 2024 Olympic Games.

 Career

 Junior

-Bergua was part of the Spanish junior group that competed at both the 2019 European and World Championships, finishing 7th in Baku and 5th in Moscow.
+Bergua was part of the Spanish junior group that competed at both the 2019 European and World Championships, finishing 7th in all-around in Baku and 5th in Moscow.

 Senior

+2021

 In 2021 Inés participated in the World Championships along Valeria Márquez, Ana Gayan, Patricia Pérez, Uma Mendez Gonzalez and Mireia Martínez, finishing 12th in the All-Around and 5th in the 3 hoops + 4 clubs' final.